weakmemory/weakmemory.github.io/wmm-constructor23/index.md

 #### Activities.

 * Programming assignment **(50 points)**
-** single semester-long customizable project
+  ** single semester-long project
+  ** students can use programming language of their choice ** solution should be submitted as a GitHub repository ** assessment of this task includes demonstration of the tool to the lecturer

 * Pen-and-paper proof assignments **(20 points)**
+  ** should be submitted as TeX documents using provided document template

-* Mechanized proof assignments in the Coq **(50 points)**
+* Mechanized proof assignments in the Coq **(50 points)** ** for students familiar with interactive proof assistants, there is an option to mechanize the proofs in Coq

 * Tooling assignments **(30 points)**
-** typical assignment in this category requires a student to utilize some software to achieve a goal ** for example, one task is to verify a concurrent algorithm using given verification tool
+  ** typical assignment in this category requires from student to utilize some software to achieve a goal ** for example, one task is to verify a concurrent algorithm using given verification tool

-* Participation in seminars **(10 points)**
+* Participation in the seminars **(10 points)**
   ** solve challenges at seminar and explain your solution ** explain solutions to homework assignements (after their deadline)

 * Written exam **(30 points)**
+  ** held at the end of the course

 ### Homework assignments